dotmpe/angular-socket-io-seed/ReadMe.rst

     - Compare against SocketStream stack.

   Feature: f_coffee
     - Started feature branch  for coffeescript.
     - Working for backend, need to fix loading in frontend.
+    - Merged requirejs refactoring here, see if/what syntaxes this can support.

   Feature: f_tumblr
     - Started feature branch for tumblr.